We are a local school, forged and established in Highgate.

 In 1926, Fairseat, with its impressive address of 1 Highgate Hill, was acquired as a boarding house for the School, and later became home to the Junior School.
 Part of the Lauderdale Estate, Fairseat was formerly the home of Sir Sydney Hedley Waterlow, Lord Mayor of London in 1872-3.

 As a School, we have always played an integral part in the Highgate community.
-We are delighted to be in partnership with Highgate New Town Community Centre, with whom we provide Meals on Wheels and educational initiatives with local Primary Schools.
+We are delighted to be in partnership with Highgate New Town Community Partners, with whom we provide Meals on Wheels and educational initiatives with local Primary Schools.
 For many years, we have enjoyed participating in such local events as Fair in the Square, Proms at St Jude’s, the Highgate Festival and Lauderdale House’s Heritage Weekend among many others.
 We often also support The Whittington Hospital and local care homes through charitable work.

 Stepping outside Highgate, our easy access to central London offers us a wealth of outstanding cultural opportunities for pupils and staff to discover, enriching both the curriculum and The Channing Experience.